-The Super I/O provides two high-speed, 16550 compatible serial communication ports (UARTs), one of which supports serial infrared communication.
-Each UART includes a 16-byte send/receive FIFO, a programmable baud rate generator, complete modem control capability and a processor interrupt system.
-Both UARTs provide legacy speed with baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support higher speed modems.
+The Super I/O provides one high-speed, 16550 compatible serial communication port (UART), which supports serial infrared communication.
+The UART includes a 16-byte send/ receive FIFO, a programmable baud rate generator, complete modem control capability and a processor interrupt system.
+The UART provides legacy speed with baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which supports higher speed modems.